-Only the trustee may vote the shares of the ETFs held in the trust.
-The trustee will vote the shares in the same general proportion as shares held by other shareholders of each ETF.
+Only the trustee may vote the shares of the ETF held in the trust.
+The trustee will vote the shares in the same general proportion as shares held by other shareholders of the ETF.
 The trust may be required, however, to reject any offer for securities or other property in exchange for portfolio securities as described under "Trust Administration-Portfolio Administration".

 EQUITY SECURITIES.
-The trust and certain funds held by the trust may invest in securities representing equity ownership of a company.
+The trust and the ETF held by the trust invests in securities representing equity ownership of a company.
 Investments in such securities are exposed to risks associated with the companies issuing the securities, the sectors and geographic locations they are involved in and the markets that such securities are traded on, among other risks as described in greater detail below.
-FIXED INCOME SECURITIES.
-Certain funds held by the trust may invest in fixed income securities and similar securities.
-Fixed income securities involve certain unique risks such as credit risk and interest rate risk, among other things as described in greater detail below.